Macintosh History: 1986

 After a whole year without a new model (unless you count repackaging the Lisa 2 as the Macintosh XL), Apple announced the Macintosh Plus, the first expandable Macintosh, on January 16, 1986.

-Unlike earlier models designed with only 128 KB or 512 KB of memory and no expansion path, the Plus shipped with 1 MB of memory and could be expanded as far a 4 MB using SIMMs, 30-pin memory modules which were much easier to work with than the individual chips the industry had used in the past.
+Unlike earlier models designed with only 128 KB or 512 KB of memory and no expansion path, the Plus shipped with 1 MB of memory and could be expanded as far a 4 MB using SIMMs, 30-pin memory modules that were much easier to work with than the individual chips the industry had used in the past.

 The Mac Plus introduced SCSI to the world just as the standard was being established.
-It would be possible to chain up to seven SCSI devices the the Plus: hard drives, scanners, printers, tape drives, etc.
+It would be possible to chain up to seven SCSI devices to the Plus: hard drives, scanners, printers, tape drives, etc.

 Apple also moved to double-sided 800KB floppy disks with the Plus.